 Jan and her husband have been coming to Tresco for years – something which isn’t uncommon here.
 This is the sort of place that draws you in, and many visitors simply keep coming back, year after year, to an island that quickly feels like home.
 But while it’s fans are the biggest fans imaginable, surprisingly few people – myself included before this trip – have even heard of Tresco.
-Which is, in fact, the island’s main draw.
+Which is just one of the many reasons to visit the Scilly Isles!

 One of five inhabited islands in the Isles of Scilly, Tresco is just 28 miles from the coast of Cornwall, at the heart of a stunning archipelago of around 140 islands and rocky islets.
 This may be England, but it feels like another world entirely: impossibly remote, with no cars save a handful of service vehicles and tractors, and almost completely silent.

 Island life was exactly what I needed: simple, peaceful, and quietly luxurious.
 I had my cottage; a pretty, neat little property perched on the edge of a white sandy beach.
 I had my rental bike (cleverly nicknamed Judy, because the cottage was named Garland and I am very witty), and that was everything I needed.
 I picked up some groceries at the Tresco Store, right on my doorstep at the Flying Boat Cottages complex, and stocked up the fridge in my kitchen.